 - Ask to attend workplace violence training.

 - Talk to your manager or supervisor about critical incident debriefing for traumatic incidents.

 The Employer acknowledges that Employees may be at risk of violence and injury by clients while carrying out their duties.
 To alleviate workplace violence, the Employer shall provide training appropriate to the work area that would enable Employees to recognize and respond to potentially violent or abusive incidents.
 Payment for participating in such training shall be per Article 42.02 (a).

 Such courses may include the Workplace Assessment Violence Education (WAVE) training and Professional Assault Response Training (PART), both offered by the Safety Association for Safe Workplaces in Health (SASWH) (www.saswh.ca).

 Saskatchewan Workplace Violence Prevention Initiative

-The aim of a Provincial Violence Prevention Framework and Strategy, overseen by the SASWH, is to reduce healthcare’s injury rates through targeted interventions; build a stronger culture of safety; promote the adoption of effective violence prevention initiatives; and prevent injuries caused by violence and acts of aggression.
+The aim of a Provincial Violence Prevention Framework and Strategy, overseen by the SASWH, is to reduce healthcare injury rates through targeted interventions; build a stronger culture of safety; promote the adoption of effective violence prevention initiatives; and, prevent injuries caused by violence and acts of aggression.

-Through this initiative, SASWH has established a Provincial Steering Committee to provide guidance on the development of the Workplace Violence Risk Assessment Tool Kit for use in Saskatchewan.
+Through this initiative, SASWH has established a Provincial Steering Committee to help guide the development of the Workplace Violence Risk Assessment Tool Kit for use in Saskatchewan.
 The SASWH provides education and training regarding the use and implementation of the online tool kit.

 The Steering Committee was comprised of representation from various healthcare employers, unions – including SUN, and education institutions, Workers’ Compensation Board, Ministry of Health, Ministry of Labour Relations and Workplace Safety, Health Quality Council, and the Saskatchewan Medical Association.